prozilla-os/ProzillaOS/docs/src/guides/self-hosting.md

 > [!TIP]
 > To make sure each website works correctly after building them and before deploying them, you may use the `pnpm run demo:preview` and `pnpm run docs:preview` scripts.

-> [!NOTE]
-> The `pnpm run build` script runs the build script for each and every package in the entire project.
-If you only want to build the packages, demo website or documentation website, use `pnpm run packages:build`, `pnpm run demo:build` and `pnpm run docs:build` respectively.
-In the deployment process described above, you may substitute `pnpm run build` with any of these scripts.
-Make sure you have already built the packages once before building the demo or documentation website or the build will fail.

 ### Deploying to Vercel